fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADServicePrincipal.md

 ```

 ### -ObjectId
-Object id of the service principal.
+Specifies the object ID of the service principal that this cmdlet gets.

 ```yaml
 Type: Guid